-Of particular safety concern are casinos, sports books, or other gambling establishments and adult entertainment establishments.
-U.S. government personnel are specifically prohibited from patronizing these establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima and Nayarit.
+U.S. government personnel are prohibited from patronizing casinos, sports books, or other gambling establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima and Nayarit.

 The Mexican government has deployed federal police and military personnel throughout the country as part of its efforts to combat organized criminal groups.
 U.S. citizens traveling on Mexican roads and highways by car or bus may encounter government checkpoints, staffed by military or law enforcement personnel.
 In some places, criminal organizations have erected their own unauthorized checkpoints, at times wearing police and military uniforms, and have killed or abducted motorists who have failed to stop at them.
 You should cooperate at all checkpoints.

-Below is a state-by-state assessment of security conditions throughout Mexico.
-Travelers should be mindful that even if no advisories are in effect for a given state, crime and violence can still occur.
+State-by-State Assessment: Below is a state-by-state assessment of security conditions throughout Mexico.
+Travelers should be mindful that even if no advisories are in effect for a given state, U.S. citizens should exercise caution throughout Mexico as crime and violence can still occur.
 For general information about travel and other conditions in Mexico, see our Country Specific Information.

-Baja California: Tijuana, Rosarito, Ensenada and Mexicali are major cities/travel destinations in the state of Baja California - Exercise caution in the northern state of Baja California, particularly at night.
-Criminal activity along highways is a continuing security concern.
-According to the Baja State Secretariat for Public Security, from January to October 2014 Tijuana and Rosarito experienced increasing homicide rates compared to the same period in the previous year.
+Baja California (includes Tijuana, Rosarito, Ensenada, Tecate, and Mexicali): Exercise caution in the northern state of Baja California, particularly at night.
+According to the Baja State Secretariat for Public Security, the state of Baja California experienced an increase in homicide rates from January to July 2016 compared to the same period in the previous year.
 While most of these homicides appeared to be targeted criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
 Shooting incidents, in which innocent bystanders have been injured, have occurred during daylight hours.

-Baja California Sur: Cabo San Lucas and La Paz are major cities/travel destinations in the state of Southern Baja California – Exercise caution in the state capital of La Paz.
-According to the Department of Interior of Mexico, in 2013 Baja California Sur registered its highest homicide rate since 1997.
-Many of these homicides occurred in La Paz, where there has been an increase in organized crime-related violence.
+Baja California Sur (includes Cabo San Lucas and La Paz): Exercise caution in the state capital of La Paz.
+Baja California Sur continues to experience a high rate of homicides.
+Many of these homicides have occurred in La Paz, where there have been ongoing public acts of violence between rival criminal organizations.

 Campeche: No advisory is in effect.

-Chiapas: Palenque and San Cristobal de las Casas are major cities/travel destinations in Chiapas - No advisory is in effect.
+Chiapas (includes Palenque and San Cristobal de las Casas): No advisory is in effect.

-Durango: Exercise caution in the state of Durango.
-Violence and criminal activity along the highways are a continuing security concern.
-Several areas in the state continue to experience high rates of violence and remain volatile and unpredictable.
-U.S. government personnel may travel outside the city of Durango only during daylight hours on toll roads, and must return to the city of Durango to abide by a curfew of 1 a.m. to 6 a.m.
+Durango: Violence and criminal activity along the highways are a continuing security concern.
+U.S. government personnel may travel outside of Durango only during daylight hours on toll roads and must abide by the Embassy-imposed curfew of 1 a.m. to 6 a.m.

-Guanajuato: San Miguel de Allende and Leon are major cities/travel destinations in Guanajuato - No advisory is in effect.
+Guanajuato (includes San Miguel de Allende and Leon): No advisory is in effect.

 Hidalgo: No advisory is in effect.

-Morelos: Cuernavaca is a major city/travel destination in Morelos - Exercise caution in the state of Morelos due to the unpredictable nature of organized crime violence.
-You should also defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta in the state of Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-Numerous incidents of organized crime-related violence have also occurred in the city of Cuernavaca.
+Morelos (includes Cuernavaca): U.S. citizens should defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.

-Nuevo Leon: Monterrey is a major city/travel destination in Nuevo Leon – Exercise caution in the state of Nuevo Leon.
-Although the level of organized crime-related violence and general insecurity in Monterrey has decreased dramatically within the last two years, sporadic incidents of violence have occurred.
-Security services in and around Monterrey are robust and have proven responsive and effective in combating violent crimes; however, instances of violence remain a concern in the more remote regions of the state.
-U.S. government personnel and their dependents may travel outside the city of Monterrey only during daylight hours on toll roads, and must return to the city of San Pedro Garza Garcia municipal boundaries to abide by a curfew of 1 a.m. and 6 a.m., except for travel to the airport after 5 a.m.
+Nuevo Leon (includes Monterrey): U.S. government personnel may travel outside the city of Monterrey only during daylight hours on toll roads, and must return to the city of San Pedro Garza Garcia municipal boundaries to abide by the Embassy-imposed curfew of 1 a.m. and 6 a.m., except for travel to the airport after 5 a.m.

 Puebla: No advisory is in effect.